flutter/flutter/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-Before you submit this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
+Before you create this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
 This will ensure a smooth and quick review process.